-Net cash used in investing activities was \$23.4 million for the year ended June 30, 2020.
-In the prior year, \$3.6 million was generated from investing activities.
-Investing activities include withdrawals from and deposits into Corby's cash management pools, as well as additions to capital assets in both the current and the prior comparable period.
-In the year ended June 30.
-2020, \$20.5 million was deposited into Corby's cash management pools.
+Net cash used in investing activities for the year ended June 30, 2021 was \$15.4 million, compared to \$23.4 million last year.
+Investing activities include withdrawals and deposits into Corby's cash management pools, as well as additions to capital assets in both the current and the prior comparable periods.
+In the year ended June 30, 2021, \$12.7 million was deposited into Corby's cash management pools.

-Cash management pools represent cash on deposit with Citibank NA via Corby's Mirror Netting Service Agreement with PR.
+Cash management pools represent cash on deposit with Citibank N.A. via Corby's Mirror Netting Service Agreement with PR.
 Corby has daily access to these funds and earns a market rate of interest from PR on its deposits.
 Changes in cash management pools reflect amounts either deposited in or withdrawn from these bank accounts and are simply a function of Corby's cash requirements during the period.
 For more information related to these deposits, please refer to the "Related Party Transactions" section of this MD&A.